Josephine Baker is 1st Black woman given Paris burial honor

 She became a French citizen after her marriage to industrialist Jean Lion in 1937.

-During WWII, she joined the French Resistance.
+During World War II, she joined the French Resistance.
 Amid other missions, she collected information from German officials she met at parties and carried messages hidden in her underwear to England and other countries, using her star status to justify her travels.

-A civil right activist, she took part in 1963 in the March on Washington for Jobs and Freedom alongside the Rev. Martin Luther King Jr., who made his “I Have A Dream” speech.
+A civil rights activist, she took part in 1963 in the March on Washington for Jobs and Freedom alongside the Rev. Martin Luther King Jr., who made his “I Have A Dream” speech.

 Credit: Uncredited